News

 One of the most iconic of the city’s theatres is the Birmingham Hippodrome.

-If you are looking to see one of the touring west end productions, this theatre is for you.
+If you are looking to see one of the touring West End productions, this theatre is for you.

-Having hosted huge productions such as Lion King, the west end sized stage provides the perfect platform for the most popular shows.
+Having hosted huge productions such as Lion King, the West End sized stage provides the perfect platform for the most popular shows.

 Providing a stage for amateur productions, the Crescent Theatre is an integral part of the theatre scene in the city.